3 Ways to Stop Imagining the Worst

 I am amazed at how often I catch myself engaging in the negative mental habit of catastrophic thinking, so I’m not surprised that studies indicate that 60% to 70% of all our mental chatter is negative.

-To turn my thoughts in better directions, I’ve come up with three quick statements to tell myself.
-With the help of one or more of them, I can usually calm myself and move on.
+To turn my thoughts in a better direction, I’ve come up with three quick statements to tell myself.
+With the help of one or more of them, I can usually calm myself down and move on: